Audio-WestlakeU/NBSS/README.md

 ## Train & Test

 This project is built on the `pytorch-lightning` package, in particular its [command line interface (CLI)](https://pytorch-lightning.readthedocs.io/en/latest/cli/lightning_cli_intermediate.html).
 Thus we recommond you to have some knowledge about the CLI in lightning.
+For Chinese user, you can learn CLI & lightning with this begining project [pytorch_lightning_template_for_beginners](https://github.com/Audio-WestlakeU/pytorch_lightning_template_for_beginners).

 **Train** SpatialNet on the 0-th GPU with network config file `configs/SpatialNet.yaml` and dataset config file `configs/datasets/sms_wsj_plus.yaml` (replace the rir & clean speech dir before training).